 Mental Health and Illness

-How you think, feel, and react to things can make a big difference.
-Good mental health helps you feel good about yourself, helps you develop positive relationships, and helps you make good life decisions.
+How you think, feel and react to things can make a big difference.
+Positive mental wellness helps you feel good about yourself, helps you develop positive relationships, and helps you be more resilient in the face of stressful situations.

-Many mental health problems are caused by a combination of biological, psychological, and environmental factors.
+Many mental health concerns are caused by a combination of biological and environmental factors.

 Top